noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 35. *Odyssey One: Into The Black* by Evan Currie
 	* Absolutely fantastic.
 The pacing is very fast, it almost made me feel like I was the captain having to confront all these rapidly changing circumstances and dealing with each new crisis.
 Great space combat action and even better ground combat.
 Had a few novel technologies but didn't fall into the common trap of not fully thinking through the implications and applications.
 Just a really great sci fi book.
 I can't wait to read the rest of the series.
 36. *Armored Cav* by Tom Clancy
-	* An extremely detailed peek into the world of the well oiled machine that was the armored cavalary immediately after the first Gulf War.
+	* An extremely detailed peek into the world of the well oiled machine that was the armored cavalry immediately after the first Gulf War.
 I learned a lot of interesting technical details that I hadn't known about before, like the barrel droop sensor on the Abrams and artillery deployed EW rounds.
 37. *Citrix VDI Handbook And Best Practices* by Citrix
 	* I read through it to get a better understanding of how the various pieces of Citrix infrastructure fit together.
-The book does a good job of walking your through the entire project lifecycle from conception and planning through to maintenance and troubleshooting.
+The book does a good job of walking your through the entire project life cycle from conception and planning through to maintenance and troubleshooting.